wjr83/Interactive-Lab-Hub/Lab 1/README.md

 F) [Record the interaction](#part-f-record)

 Labs are due on Mondays.
-Make sure this page is linked to on your main class hub page.
+Make sure this page is linked to your main class hub page.

 ## Part A. Plan

-To stage an interaction with your interactive device, think about:

-_Setting:_ Where is this interaction happening? (e.g., a jungle, the kitchen) When is it happening?

-_Players:_ Who is involved in the interaction?
-Who else is there?
-If you reflect on the design of current-day interactive devices like the Amazon Alexa, it’s clear they didn’t take into account people who had roommates, or the presence of children.
-Think through all the people who are in the setting.

-_Activity:_ What is happening between the actors?

-_Goals:_ What are the goals of each player? (e.g., jumping to a tree, opening the fridge).

-The interactive device can be anything *except* a computer, a tablet computer or a smartphone, but the main way it interacts needs to be using light.

-\*\***Describe your setting, players, activity and goals here.**\*\*
+\*\***Describe your setting, players, activity, and goals here.**\*\*

 **Scenario:** Sound waves are everywhere.
 And everywhere, sound waves are intensifying.
 Noise pollution adversely affects the health of millions of people every day.
 Studies in humans have shown that in addition to hearing loss, exposure to loud noise can cause high blood pressure, heart disease, sleep disturbances, and stress.
 Increasing noise pollution also negatively impacts the health and well-being of wildlife, both on land and at sea.
 Many animals use sound to navigate, attract mates, and find food.
 These are all vital tasks that determine an animal's ability to survive.
 In other words, noise disruptances can affect the survival of entire populations of species.

 **Motivation for Interactive Device:** In hopes of mitigating the adverse effects of noise pollution on the human population, the interactive device described below will alert the end user if exposed to unhealthy noise levels.

 **_Setting:_** The interaction is happening throughout every activity the end user performs.
-It is happening at the 6AM yoga class, at the park, while driving to work, in the evening when mowing the lawn, walking through the streets during rush hours, in autumn preparing for winter (gathering wood for the chimney), at night while attending a rock concert, etc.
+It is happening at the 6:00 AM yoga class, at the park, while driving to work, in the evening when mowing the lawn, walking through the streets during rush hours, in autumn preparing for winter (gathering wood for the chimney), at night while attending a rock concert, etc.

 **_Players:_** An individual who wants to protect his/her ears and those of the people near him/her.